Joy Town Learning Center

 When was the school founded?

-Joy Town Learning Centre was founded on 5th September 1994 by Leadership of Joy Town Covenant Community Church and a then member of the Church Lorna Stanley.
+Joy Town Learning Centre (Joy Town) was founded on 5th September 1994 by Leadership of Joy Town Covenant Community Church and a then member of the Church Lorna Stanley.

 What’s the number of students, faculty, and staff currently?